Thomas R. Donahue: Career as a Labor Leader

-Already an influential figure as Meany's executive assistant, when Meany retired in 1979 Donahue was elected Secretary-Treasurer, the second-ranking position in the AFL-CIO.
-The week of his election, the New York Times reported that "his position is a strong one.
+Already an influential figure as Meany's executive assistant, when Meany retired in 1979, Donahue was elected Secretary-Treasurer, the second-highest ranking position in the AFL-CIO.
+The week of his election, the New York Times reported that "His position is a strong one.
 The federation is generally regarded as the voice of labor.
 And Mr. Donahue is an intelligent man with clear opinions."
 He was re-elected at seven AFL-CIO biennial conventions.

 For the next 16 years, Donahue was involved in virtually every part of the trade union movement.
-But his strongest influence was in three areas: the campaign against the North American Free Trade Agreement (NAFTA), rejuvenation of the union movement, and advancing Catholic social teaching on workers' rights.
+His strongest influence was considered to be in three areas: the campaign against the North American Free Trade Agreement (NAFTA), rejuvenation of the union movement, and advancing Catholic social teaching on workers' rights.

 NAFTA

-On December 17, 1992, President George H. W. Bush, Canadian Prime Minister Brian Mulroney, and Mexican President Carlos Salinas met in Texas to sign NAFTA, which would create a trilateral trade bloc and financial zone in North America.
+On December 17, 1992, President George H. W. Bush, Canadian Prime Minister Brian Mulroney, and Mexican President Carlos Salinas met in Texas to sign the NAFTA, which would create a trilateral trade bloc and financial zone in North America.
 To take effect, NAFTA had to be ratified by the legislatures in the three countries.

 Long before the signing ceremony, Donahue was already leading a massive campaign by the AFL-CIO against US ratification.
-As early as February, 1991, "the AFL-CIO has made blocking a Mexican agreement its No. 1 legislative priority," the New York Times reported.
+As early as February 1991, it was reported by the New York Times that "the AFL-CIO has made blocking a Mexican agreement its No. 1 legislative priority".

-The main reasons for AFL-CIO opposition were that "it would pave the way for tens of thousands of… jobs to be exported to Mexico, and it would bump hundreds of thousands down the economic ladder to underemployment and low wages," Donahue wrote.
+The main reasons for AFL-CIO opposition were that "it would pave the way for tens of thousands of… jobs to be exported to Mexico, and it would bump hundreds of thousands down the economic ladder to underemployment and low wages", Donahue wrote.

 Donahue condemned its "powerfully regressive effect" and noted, "The jobs that are most easily exported to Mexico are not those of probate attorneys, stockbrokers, economists, and editorial writers; they are the jobs of assembly-line workers and others who can least afford a massive disruption of their work lives."

-The AFL-CIO was certainly not the only opponent of NAFTA.
-Others included Ross Perot (among the most vocal critics of NAFTA), the Sierra Club, Greenpeace, Friends of the Earth, the National Farmers Union, the National Council of Senior Citizens, Ralph Nader's Public Citizen, Jerry Brown's We the People, and Jesse Jackson's Rainbow Coalition.
+The AFL-CIO was not the only opponent of NAFTA.
+Others included Ross Perot, the Sierra Club, Greenpeace, Friends of the Earth, the National Farmers Union, the National Council of Senior Citizens, Ralph Nader's Public Citizen, Jerry Brown's We the People, and Jesse Jackson's Rainbow Coalition.

-However, a pro-NAFTA editorial in the Washington Post complained that "it's not Ross Perot but the labor movement that's the central force in the campaign to kill NAFTA – the North American Free Trade Agreement.
+However, an editorial in The Washington Post said that "It's not Ross Perot but the labor movement that's the central force in the campaign to kill NAFTA – the North American Free Trade Agreement.
 Mr. Perot has little following in Congress, but the unions have been working ferociously to line up their friends and campaign beneficiaries against the agreement."

 Donahue succeeded in mobilizing the entire trade union movement against NAFTA.
-The New York Times reported that "within the labor movement, the campaign against the accord extends far beyond the industrial unions…'Our self-interest is very similar,' said Albert Shanker, president of the American Federation of Teachers.
-When factories close, he said, community tax revenues plunge, so teachers lose wages and jobs."
+The New York Times reported that "within the labor movement, the campaign against the accord extends far beyond the industrial unions…" 'Our self-interest is very similar,' said Albert Shanker, president of the American Federation of Teachers.
+When factories close, he said, "community tax revenues plunge, so teachers lose wages and jobs."